weilunwc/Underwater/Readme.md

 **5. Check ROS version**

-type `ros version -d` and remember the version of ros you are using
+type `rosversion -d` and remember the version of ros you are using

 If ros is not installed, check out [installation](http://wiki.ros.org/ROS/Installation) and [tutorials](http://wiki.ros.org/ROS/Tutorials)